ComplexOrganizationOfLivingMatter/Epithelia3D/Salivary Glands/LimeSeg_3DSegmentation/README.md

 - Error: The 3D viewer does not finish (you are seing pixels moving and holes in the cells)

 **Solution**: 'Plugins -> Limeseg -> Stop optimisation'

-### Advices

-- Save the ROIs often, not just at the end of the pipeline.
-- Prepare yourself using 'shortcuts'.
-- You can show all the ROIs you have created, by pressing 'Show all' in the ROI Manager.

 ### Shortcuts